nehalineogi/openvpn-aks/README.md

 ## Contributors

-Thank you Tommy Falgout (lastcoolnameleft) for the contributions
+Thank you [Tommy Falgout](https://github.com/lastcoolnameleft) for the contributions

 ## Acknowledgments